divyansh10-9/fractal_RBF/README.md

 | Fractalized RBF          | **0.0997** |

 **✅ Error Reduction:**
-The fractalized RBF reduced the Mean Squared Error by: approx 12.54
+The fractalized RBF reduced the Mean Squared Error by: approx 12.54 percent